Highlights

 G) Boat ticket from Szentendre to Budapest (including bike)

-(Note: Full boat timetable not yet available for 2023 – will be replaced with train tickets if boat not running on chosen dates)
+(Note: will be replaced with train tickets if boat not running on chosen dates)

 H) GPX files on request